gnelsonpr6/Vehicle_image_recognition/README.md

   2. Confusion Matrices/Analysis
   3. Following Deep Learning book to plot some of the layer interpretations of images
   4. Write code in pytorch time permitting by monday

+*** Struggled getting the images to upload to github *** will fix this and share link to google drive ASAP